-In addition to safety awareness programs, safety information is disseminated and made available to the WSU community through brochures, University website, internet and emails, articles in University publications, and the student newspaper.
+In addition to safety awareness programs, safety information is disseminated and made available to the WSU community through brochures, the University website, e-mails, articles in University publications, and the student newspaper.
 WSU's Campus Safety web page provides Campus Safety and Security reports, policies, procedures, contacts and general information.

 The UPD offers crime prevention programs, including sexual violence prevention programs.
-Additional information and resource referrals concerning personal safety and crime prevention information, including alcohol and drug abuse, sexual violence, domestic violence, and other safety information is available from the University Police; Office of Civil Rights, Title IX and ADA Compliance; Counseling and Prevention Services; Human Resources; and the Campus Safety web page.
+Additional information and resource referrals concerning personal safety and crime prevention information, including alcohol and drug abuse, sexual violence, domestic violence, stalking, and other safety information is available from the University Police; Office of Civil Rights, Title IX & ADA Compliance; Counseling and Psychological Services; Human Resources; and the Campus Safety web page.

-Offices under the auspices of the Vice President for Student Affairs and the Prevention Services Advisory Board offer programs to describe options to decrease perpetration and bystander inaction, and to increase empowerment for complainants in order to promote safety and to help prevent conditions that facilitate violence.
-Such programs include alcohol and drug awareness programs, which explain that substance use and substance abuse increases the risk of sexual misconduct, and programs about safe and healthy choices.
-This programming is presented to recognized student organizations, including athletes, graduate students, international students, and students involved in Greek Life.
+Offices under the auspices of the Vice President for Student Affairs and the HOPE Services Advisory Board offer programs to describe options to decrease perpetration and bystander inaction, and to increase empowerment for complainants in order to promote safety and to help prevent conditions that facilitate violence.
+Such programs include alcohol and drug awareness programs, which explain that substance use, and substance abuse, increases the risk of sexual misconduct, and programs about safe and healthy choices.
+This programming is presented to recognized student organizations, athletes, undergraduate and graduate students, international students, and students involved in Greek Life.